street foods in the netherlands

 1. Poffertjes

-Poffertjes are small fluffy pancakes which are usually eaten hot with a little butter on top and sprinkle of powdered sugar.
-Light, soft, and slightly sweet, they are popular at fairs and markets, and are snacking food.
-These are small portions of freshly prepared sweet bites on special griddles which provide a warm and comforting alternative to sweet lovers.
-Locals and tourists will be in line to get this Old Dutch treat.
+Poffertjes are small, fluffy pancakes usually served hot with a pat of butter and a sprinkle of powdered sugar.
+Light, soft, and slightly sweet, they remain popular at fairs and markets as a snack.
+These bite-sized treats are prepared fresh on special griddles, offering a warm and comforting option for sweet lovers.
+Locals and tourists often line up to enjoy this classic Dutch delicacy.

 2. Stroopwafel